History of Preesall Taekwondo Club

 September see GM Alderton travel to Messington Taekwondo Club, to attend the BTA Committee and Black Belt Grading along with the Celebration of Mr & Mrs Usher who run Messington Taekwondo Club.
 Any relevant information from the BTA Committe meeting will be passed on to the students.

 January was a bit of a quite month after Xmas, but it saw a number of Students presented with the new belts from the Grading held in December.
-The Grading in December was done that way, to hopefully reduce the nerves of the students on the night.
+The Grading in December was done slightly different in a hope to reduce the nerves of the students on the night.
 However, this will not be the case at other Gradings.